tcdi/plrust/doc/src/dynamic-function-calling.md

 ## Complex Example

-This is contrived, of course, but lets make a PL/Rust function with a few different argument types and have it simply convert their values to a debug-formatted String.
+This is contrived, of course, but let's make a PL/Rust function with a few different argument types and have it simply convert their values to a debug-formatted String.
 Then we'll call that function from another PL/Rust function.

 ```sql